- What is FOIR and why is it important when taking a loan?

 A loan helps individuals in fulfilling their different financial needs.
 Be it buying a house, car, the latest smartphone in the market or any other thing, the answer to any need for funds is a loan if you don’t have sufficient savings with you.
 But when you apply for any kind of loan (personal loan, home loan, car loan, etc.), your repayment capacity is the first and foremost thing that a lender checks before providing you the loan amount.
 But why do lenders check your repayment capacity?
 What is the connection of FOIR with repayment capacity?
 Well, lenders want to ensure that a borrower can repay the loan amount within a fixed tenure in Equated Monthly Installments (EMIs), that’s why they check your repayment capacity.

 Lenders use Fixed Obligations to Income Ratio (FOIR) to estimate your repayment capability.
-Before sanctioning any kind of loan, every lender takes the help of FOIR so that it can know the financial capacity of an individual.
-A lot of people face rejection due to the insufficient FOIR that ultimately hampers their eligibility.
-When an individual has not sufficient FOIR, the lenders feel at risk in lending you the loan amount.
+The ratio tells the proportion of EMI to your income.
+In case the EMI constitutes more of your income, the lender will most likely reject your application or disburse you less.
+Because the lenders feel at risk while lending you in such cases.
 We will cover all about the FOIR, its calculation, how does it affect your loan eligibility, and many other things in this article.
 So, keep reading!

 Let’s Understand the FOIR in Detail!